MV10/serilog-settings-delegates/README.md

 The destructure methods require a `returnType` argument.
 Use the fully-qualified name of the target type (i.e. namespace and type name).
 For example, the `Account` class defined in the `Sample` namespace in the repository's sample code is referenced as `Sample.Account`.

 Due to language limitations, it is not possible to specify `dynamic` as the `returnType` because it is not actually a type, even though it's possible to write code using the `dynamic` keyword in place of a generic type.
 For example, in code you can write `.Destrcture.ByTransforming<dynamic>(...)` and it will compile and run, but you cannot express this through reflection, which is used to represent the `returnType` named by configuration.

-## Compatibility

-This package targets .NET Standard 2.0, meaning it is compatible with most recent .NET Framework releases as well as .NET Core 2.x and ASP.NET Core 2.x.

-_Serilog.Settings.Configuration_

-- Filtering is supported with any current NuGet package.
-- Destructuring is supported with NuGet packages _**newer than**_ [`3.0.0-dev-00111`](https://www.nuget.org/packages/Serilog.Settings.Configuration/3.0.0-dev-00111).

-_Serilog.Settings.AppSettings_

-- Unknown, not yet tested (please PR a README update if you know!)

 ## Initialization Overhead